mmorac/workshopfirebase/README.md

 # Firebase Workshop

-On Wednesday January 22nd, 2025, the our group of developers met to analyze the different characteristics of Firebase as productivity tool.
+On Wednesday January 22nd, 2025, our group of developers met to analyze the different characteristics of Firebase as productivity tool.

 Since it offers a good amount of tools as the cloud service it is, we considered worth researching.